 We are lucky to have one of the most innovative geothermal plants in the US just over the Oregon state line.
 World-wide acclaimed geothermal expert, long-time IMMG member and USG corporate board member Roy Mink has facilitated this repeat visit to the Vale plant.
 When last visited in 2015, the participants were awed by the recirculating technology used for electrical generation with almost no environmental impact.
 This is an amazing example of geology and technology coming together and IMMG is proud to be allowed to show it to the public.

 There are a few rules.
 Sturdy hiking shoes or boots are REQUIRED, full length pants and shirtsleeves are REQUIRED because this is an active industrial site (NO sandals, street shoes, shorts, t-shirts).
 Pre-registration is REQUIRED to allow USG to appropriately staff the site.
 This is a high noise environment, hearing protection (ear plugs) will be provided, but special needs participants may want to bring noise-cancelling headphones in addition.
-Call Steve Cox at 208-853-1678 or 208-724-4679 for registration.
+Call Steve Cox at 208-853-1678 or 208-724-4679 for pre-registration.

-We will register at the Winco parking lot on Meridian Road at I-84 at 7:30 AM with a prompt departure at 8:00 AM.
-We will reassemble and have a rest stop at the big rest area just over the Oregon state line (this could be an alternate registration site for west valley residents).
+We will sign-in at the Winco parking lot on Meridian Road at I-84 at 7:30 AM with a prompt departure at 8:00 AM.
+We will reassemble and have a rest stop at the big rest area just over the Oregon state line (this could be an alternate sign-in site for west valley residents).
 We will then proceed on I-84 to Exit 374 onto Hwy.
 30/201, proceeding south to the intersection of Hwy.
 26 west to Vale.
 We will rendezvous again at the Vale Sinclair gas station/food shop/rest stop before heading west to Greenfield Road (Right), Grantham Blvd.
 (Left) and Bully Creek Road (Right) to the plant site.

 The orientation, plant tour and geology tour will complete around 3:00 PM.
 There are restrooms and water will be available at the USG plant.
 It will be warm at this time of year; bring water, lunch and dress appropriately.
 Return to Boise by about 6:00 PM.